 To improve a team's effectiveness, it is first necessary to understand the factors that impact its performance.
 Once you understand these factors you can determine when and what team development is needed.

 In order for teams to function effectively they must manage how they work together and how they interact with the rest of the organization.
 As a result of his studies, Richard Beckhard ("Optimising Team Building Efforts", Journal of Contemporary Business, Summer 1972) states that for teams to be effective they must manage four areas internal to the team: goals, roles, processes and relationships.
-Further research has identified a fifth factor impacting performance: how the team manages its interaction with the
+Further research has identified a fifth factor impacting performance: how the team manages its interaction with the organizational environment.
+Within these factors is a hierarchy with some factors affecting all of the others.
+These five factors become the focus of attention for the manager who wants to raise team performance, because teams that effectively manage these areas function more effectively than teams that do not.

 Environmental Influences - the impact of the organization and the outside world on team performance.